mattmakai/fullstackpython.com/content/pages/02-development-environments/19-git.markdown

   tools, potential hot spots in the code and coupling between source code files.
 This is a great read once you get past the basics of using Git.

+* [Write yourself a Git!](https://wyag.thb.lt/) is a tutorial for building your own version of Git from scratch with 503 lines of Python code.
+The result is obviously not as full-featured as the real Git implementation but this program is awesome for understanding how Git's internals work.

 * [Phil Nash](https://philna.sh/) shows how to use the `git reflog` command in [Git back to the future](https://philna.sh/blog/2017/01/04/git-back-to-the-future/).